heemskerkerik/InterceptionBenchmark/README.md

 What is being benchmarked is as follows:
 * Creating or resolving `ISomething`;
 * Calling `ISomething.Foo` on the resulting object.
+* When intercepting, timing the duration of the original method using a `Stopwatch`.
+The result is not logged.

 A benchmark on my machine (i7 6700HQ, 16 GB) results in the following, YMMV: